arista-eosext/autoipcfg/README.md

 ####Switch B
 * Using https as a eAPI transport protocol
 * User authenticated via an authentication server (config not shown)
-* Using
-* notifications from the script will be sent to the /var/log/messages file.
-You can see the messages using the following command:
-* ```
-* switchA#bash sudo cat /var/log/messages | grep 'AUTOIPCFG\|pyeapi'a "*" as the delimiter
+* Using "*" as the delimiter
-* custom eapi config location
+* Custom eapi config location
 * Running script every 5 seconds

 switchA(Eternet1)------(Ethernet2>)switchB.